StolarQQ/Shelfy_2.0/README.md

 ## What is Shelfy ?

-The main goal of this project, is to get to know the ASP.NET Core framework, concepts of REST, using good patterns and practices, used on a daily basis in the world of the software development. <br>
+The main goal of this project is to get to know the ASP.NET Core framework, concepts of REST, using good patterns and practices, used on a daily basis in the world of software development. <br>
 Shelfy is RESTful API, backend for social cataloging apps, designed to help users to catalog books.
-Application allow collecting books, authors, reviews and can be accessed by any type of application(web, desktop, mobile applications).
+The application allows collecting books, authors, reviews and can be accessed by any type of application(web, desktop, mobile apps).
 Application is based on ASP.NET Core 2.2 framework. <br><br>
 App using MongoDB database.
-Architecture type was implemented based on [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/). <br>In application have been used, __repository__, __IoC__, __Depdency Injection__ patterns.
+Architecture type was implemented based on [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/). <br>In application have been used, __repository__, __IoC__, __dependency Injection__ patterns.
 Shelfy implements authorization(__JWT Token__) and authentication, password encryption, simply diagnostic logging(Serilog), domain & service exceptions handle by custom middleware.
 Unit and integration tests(Not completed).
 Integration with open-source build server called [Travis-CI](https://travis-ci.org/). <br>

 #### __Application is not finished yet.__

 #### TODO
-+ __Complete tests__ !
++ __Complete tests__!
-+ User chat, current reading, read, want to read shelfs
++ User chat, current reading, read, want to read shelves+
-+ Fix magic strings
 + ~~Autofac IoC Container, assembly scanning~~
 + Publish app to Azure/Digital Ocean
 + Front-end build with Angular or Aurelia